vals-productions/sqlighter/demo/README.md

 ## iOS

-First, look into crt-j2objc-link.sh for an example on how to create a link to J2ObjC distribution into the demo directory. iOS project refers this location for includes and lib paths.
+First, look into [crt-j2objc-link.sh] (https://github.com/vals-productions/sqlighter/blob/master/demo/crt-j2objc-link.sh) for instructions on how to create a link to J2ObjC distribution into the demo directory. iOS project refers this location for includes and lib paths.
 This is much easier than readjusting all path related properties one by one to your actual J2ObjC location.

-So you are supposed to have
+You are supposed to have

 ```
 sqlighter
   demo